Alan-Bushell/la-cocina-del-diablo/README.md

 > My mentor who provided me with constructive feedback  and guidance throughout.

 ### The tutors at Code institute
 > To all the tutors in CI, thank you for your patience.
-Special shout outs to Ger, John, Sean & Oisin.
+Special shout outs to Ger, John, Sean, Oisin & Scott.